 Spider spotting is for learning precisely when Google, Wayback, or any robot which keeps cache copies of your code, visited your page.
 I use the local system time, easily available through the DATE_LOCAL environment variable.
 This makes it relatively easy to do basic forensics with spider spotting to investigate copyright infringement, or on key pages like AMP (AMPHTML), or anything else where you want to know when the page was requested.

 - Spider spotting

 - User-agent, referrer etc.

-There are different ways to implement a time stamp.
-I like to use server side includes (SSI).
-In this case, you'll want to echo the DATE_LOCAL environment variable and format the time configuration to your liking.
-Includes are interpolated (embedded) into pages using HTML comment syntax with the server side include syntax to be interpreted by the machine when SSI is enabled.
+There are several ways to implement a time stamp from environment variables.
+I'm using server side includes (SSI) here but you can use PHP just as easily.
+You'll want to echo the DATE_LOCAL environment variable and format the time configuration to your liking.
+Includes are interpolated (embedded) into pages using HTML comment syntax.

 You'll want to configure the time format to look how you want.

 config timefmt="%a %b %d %y, %I:%M %p %Z"

 The first part (before the comma) formats the way day, month and year will display.
 The second part formats the way time appears.
 At run time, SSI directives which take place after your time configuration statement, such as to echo the DATE_LOCAL variable, will return your custom formatted local server time.
 Be aware that your machine's local time is going to be wherever you host.
 The cache stamps here are going to be Eastern Standard Time.
 Google uses GMT, so you may need to account for the difference depending what information you want..

 <!--#config timefmt="%a %b %d %y, %I:%M %p %Z"-->